mayadata-io/specs/README.md

 # Control-Plane

+An approach to *orchestration* that is able to cater the needs of higher order entities e.g. regions, data centers, servers to the lowest most entity i.e. an application.
+In short an approach that takes care of the entire ecosystem impacted by an application.
+An ecosystem can encompass a lot of additional entities in addition to above mentioned higher order entities, e.g. people, processes, companies, operations, customers, compliances, etc.
-An approach to **orchestration** that understands & caters to any application (*in the world of Information Technology*) & its ecosystem.
-Here ecosystem encompasses a lot of things e.g. people, processes, companies, operations, customers, compliances, etc. It can be thought of as something that has profound impact on the people handling development, operations, releases to begin with but is definitely not limited to these.
+It can be thought of as something that has profound impact on the people handling development, operations, releases to begin with but is definitely not limited to these.
 This very impact travels faster & affects lives within this so called *ecosystem*.

 <br />